 Iranian actor and comedian Maz Jobrani is part of a three-man mission to prove that there’s more to Middle Easterners than terrorism.
 Their Axis Of Evil show has toured the US, and is coming to a TV screen, and possibly a stage, near you.
-He speaks to Matt Pomroy about the funny side of racial stereotyping.

 In America, Muslims are the new blacks – at least in terms of stand-up comedy.
 Post 9/11 there is no group in the United States that’s viewed with as much suspicion, mistrust, or has such an outsider status as Muslims.
 So when three get together and call themselves The Axis Of Evil, standing on a stage cracking jokes about their rough treatment, the way they are stereotyped and the quirks of their people, the public take notice.
 And increasingly, people are seeing the funny side.